rfdunn/countdownclock/README.md

 # countdownclock
-A simply python countdown clock for a raspberry pi
+A simple python countdown clock for a raspberry pi